Unboxed-Software/solana-course/content/basic-anchor-program.md

 When using `String` types, an addition 4 bytes of space is used to store the length of the `String` in addition to the space allocated for the `String` itself.

-If the change in account data length is additive, lamports will be transferred from the `realloc::payer` into the program account in order to maintain rent exemption.
-Likewise, if the change is subtractive, lamports will be transferred from the program account back into the `realloc::payer`.
+If the change in account data length is additive, lamports will be transferred from the `realloc::payer` to the account in order to maintain rent exemption.
+Likewise, if the change is subtractive, lamports will be transferred from the account back to the `realloc::payer`.

 The `realloc::zero` constraint is required in order to determine whether the new memory should be zero initialized after reallocation.
-This constraint should be set to true in cases where you are expanding the space on an account that has previously been reduced.
+This constraint should be set to true in cases where the memory of an account is expected to be shrunk and expanded multiple times.

 ### Close

 The `close` constraint provides a simple and secure way to close an existing account.

 The `close` constraint marks the account as closed at the end of the instruction’s execution by setting its discriminator to the `CLOSED_ACCOUNT_DISCRIMINATOR` and sends its lamports to a specified account.
 Setting the discriminator to a special variant makes account revival attacks (where a subsequent instruction adds the rent exemption lamports again) impossible.
+If the account is reinitialized by another user, it would fail the discriminator check and be considered invalid by the program.

 In the example below, we are closing the `data_account` and sending the lamports allocated for rent to the `receiver` account.